Boston University Questrom School of Business: Undergraduate programs

 The BU Questrom School of Business offers undergraduate Bachelor of Science degrees in Business Administration with concentrations in Finance, Information Systems, Accounting, Marketing, Operations and Technology Management, Entrepreneurship, General Management, International Management, Organization Behavior, Business Law and Business Analytics.
 The Boston University Collaborative Degree Program is a program for a select group of students who choose to pursue a second degree in another field in another BU college; common BUCOP subjects include economics, mathematics, international relations, advertising, and engineering.

 The BU Questrom School of Business's Honors Program, which began in 1998, is a business program to which academically talented freshmen and sophomores are invited.

 In order to be admitted into the Honors Program sophomore year, students must have a minimum 3.5 GPA in at least 36 credits of completed academic coursework.
 The application process consists of a cover letter, a resume, an essay, two letters of recommendation, and a personal interview.

 Graduate programs

-The BU Questrom School of Business offers an online and residential Master of Business Administration (MBA), a Master of Science in Digital Innovation combined with an MBA (MBA/MSDi), a Master of Science in Mathematical Finance (MSMF), a Master of Science in Management Studies (MSMS) and two Doctor of Philosophy (Ph.D.) degrees.
-The MBA degree is offered with concentrations in Social Impact and Health Sector Management (which can also be studied as part of the MBA/MSDi program).
-The two available Ph.D. degrees are in Management and Mathematical Finance.
+The BU Questrom School of Business offers both online and residential Master of Business Administration (MBA) programs.
+The MBA is available with concentrations in Social Impact and Health Sector Management, which may also be pursued as part of the combined MBA/MS in Digital Technology (MBA/MSDT) program.

+In addition to the MBA, Questrom offers a ranges of Specialty Masters degree programs: